makusu2/battest/README.txt

-For heavy test or light test, run main.ps1 while plugged in and at full battery power.
+For heavy test or light test, charge to full battery, then open Powershell as admin and navigate to the "manualTests" directory.
+Then, dot-source fullTest.ps1 (. .\fullTest.ps1), and use the command "ManualMain -save C:\save\to\directory -mode heavyOrLight", with the arguments replaced with those of your choice.
 Heavy test requires that FurMark be installed in C:\Program Files (x86)\Geeks3D\Benchmarks\FurMark\FurMark.exe
-For an average test (much more complicated), add avgTest.ps1 to startup programs to run in the background.
+For an average test (more complicated), run installAvgTester.ps1 NOT as admin.
+That will also add it to your startup programs and save the data to C:\batteryTest\avgBatteryData.txt.
+You can use getResults.py to see the score, in minutes per percent.